matplotlib/matplotlib/doc/faq/howto_faq.rst

     fig.savefig(sys.stdout)

 Here is an example using `Pillow <http://python-imaging.github.io/>`_.
-First, the figure is saved to a StringIO object which is then fed to Pillow for further processing::
+First, the figure is saved to a BytesIO object which is then fed to Pillow for further processing::

     from io import BytesIO
-    import Image
+    from PIL import Image
     imgdata = BytesIO()
     fig.savefig(imgdata, format='png')
     imgdata.seek(0)  # rewind the data